Angus Wallam: Published works

-It’s springtime - Wirrin's favourite time of the year.
-As he sets about enjoying hunting with his father, collecting ochre with his grandfather, digging for sweet potato with his mother and gathering wattle seed with his grandmother, people are coming from far and wide for the big corroboree at which Wirrin will see all his cousins and dance the night away.

 The book was a joint prize winner of the 1999 Marrwarning Award for Published and Unpublished books by Aboriginal and Torres Strait Islanders.

-More of his memories and stories can be found in the publication Sort of a Place Like Home: Remembering the Moore River Native Settlement by Susan Maushart. and The Wailing: A National Black Oral History, Stuart Rintoul published by W. Heinemann Australia, 1 January 1993, and in a video interview with Robyn Smith Wally available on Vimeo.
+More of his memories and stories can be found in the publication Sort of a Place Like Home: Remembering the Moore River Native Settlement by Susan Maushart. and The Wailing: A National Black Oral History, by Stuart Rintoul, published by W. Heinemann Australia, 1 January 1993, and in a video interview with Robyn Smith Wally available on Vimeo.